prorev/prorev.github.io/_posts/2020-02-24-r_interview.md

 ## What is R used for?

-R is a programming language designed for **data manipulation** and **data visualization**.
-It is natural to use R for data science.
-Part of the R legacy R's unmatched graphing quality.
+R is a programming language used for **data manipulation** and **data visualization**.
+Part of the R legacy is its excellent graphing quality.
 To create R graphs check [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html){:rel="nofollow"} on data visualization.

 ## What is RStudio?